Kuuuube/kanjigrid/README.md

 - Moved config values out of `defaults` object to allow Anki to automatically populate missing default settings.

+- Added Time Travel option to view what a Kanji Grid looked like in the past.

 ### Groupings

 - Groupings are now contained in individual json files instead of a single python file.